aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

 ### Create Database

-Remove all migration classes (include DbContextModelSnapshot) under **\*.EntityFrameworkCore/Migrations** folder, generally you can remove all files in the folder.
+Remove all migration classes (including DbContextModelSnapshot) under **\*.EntityFrameworkCore/Migrations** folder; generally, you can remove all files in that folder.
 Because `Pomelo.EntityFrameworkCore.MySql` will add some of its own configurations to work with Entity Framework Core.

 Now it's ready to build the database.